puppetlabs/puppet-docs/source/guides/environment.markdown

     # puppet agent --environment dev

-You can also set an environment via your ENC by including an `environment: dev` (or similar) line in the yaml file, but see the caveat above before doing this.
+You can also set an environment via your ENC by including an `environment: dev` (or similar) line in the yaml it returns, but see [the caveat above](#caveats) before doing this.

 Eventually, server-side environments will work properly, but if you need to work around this today, you can do so by managing puppet.conf on agent nodes with a [template](./templating.html).
 This can take multiple runs to reach the desired configuration for the first time, but it will work.